 The goal of the Review is to reduce the exploitation of temporary migrant workers, including international students.
 Its objectives are to:

-We have developed a set of proposed changes that will prevent migrant exploitation, protect exploited migrants, and better enforce appropriate working conditions and immigration obligations.
-The current consultation seeks your feedback on these.
+In October 2019, we consulted on a set of proposed changes that will prevent migrant exploitation, protect exploited migrants, and better enforce appropriate working conditions and immigration obligations.
+Consultation closed on 27 November.

 We also established a consultation group representing migrants, businesses, unions and international students.
 The group has provided perspectives as the review developed ideas.